 You can decide to disclose your cancer history.
 A letter from your doctor that explains your current health status and ability to work may be helpful.

 Requesting reasonable accommodations

 These are disabilities under the ADA.
 According to this law, if a person is qualified to do his or her job, employers must make adjustments for employees with disabilities to allow them to perform the essential functions of their job.
-These adjustments are called “reasonable accommodations.”
+These adjustments are “reasonable accommodations.”
 Reasonable accommodations vary from person to person.
 Examples of reasonable accommodations may include:

 Insurance concerns when job searching

 It is important for cancer survivors to have dependable health insurance.
 Some, but not all, employers offer group health insurance plans.
 If you are considering a job that includes the benefit of group insurance, you have rights under federal and state laws:

 You are entitled to health insurance under your employer’s health plan because you are a cancer survivor.